robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 be specified as one item tuples.
 For example, `['a', 'b=c', '*d']` and `[('a',), ('b', 'c'), ('*d',)]` are equivalent.

-If `get_keyword_arguments` is missing or returns Python `None` or Java `null` for a certain keyword, that keyword gets an argument specification accepting all arguments.
+If `get_keyword_arguments` is missing or returns Python `None` for a certain keyword, that keyword gets an argument specification accepting all arguments.
 This automatic argument spec is either `[*varargs, **kwargs]` or `[*varargs]`, depending does `run_keyword` `support free named arguments`__ or not.